 Adderall has different effects on people with ADHD and people without ADHD.
-Adderall improves alertness and attention in individuals with ADHD, as increased amounts of dopamine are released to combat an inactive prefrontal cortex.
-Adderall use in a person without ADHD results in an excess amount of dopamine being released in the brain, causing that person to feel high.
+Adderall improves alertness and attention in individuals with ADHD, as it increases the amount of dopamine available in the brain.
+Adderall use in a person without ADHD releases an excess amount of dopamine in the brain, causing them to feel high.
 In addition to feelings of euphoria, a person can experience dangerous physical and emotional side effects.
-Learn more about the different effects of Adderall below.

 Adderall Effects on ADHD

-Adderall’s effects on ADHD include a reduction of impulsivity and an improvement in a person’s attention and focus.
+Adderall affects ADHD by reducing impulsivity and improving a person’s attention and focus.
 Adderall helps people with ADHD by enhancing the amount of dopamine and norepinephrine in the brain, which increases activity in the central nervous system.

 - Task completion